-This is an unpublished "aquatic science fiction romance" book titled The Shell and the Star being offered in serialized version as a free read on Spacefreighters Lounge.
+This is an "aquatic science fiction romance" novella titled The Shell and the Star by Laurie A. Green that was offered in a serialized version as a free read on this blog in 2022.

 “You have a suitor.”